Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.16.1
+- Fixed sky reflection in water.
+After the 0.16 change to sky rendering, the sky reflections did not update to match the sky correctly.
+- Better logging information of which shader core mod is incompatible when there is a core shader issue.
+- Improved visibility of status text and error display.

 0.16.0
 - Added a "Reduce texture memory use" option, enabled by default.
 This keeps textures in VRAM only and not system memory, reducing the biggest use of RAM and making out-of-memory crashes less likely.
 - Reduced memory usage of distant landscape generation when including isolated landmasses placed far from the main game.
 This should fix some out-of-memory errors during generation.